Aruna Miller: Maryland House of Delegates

 After state delegate Craig L. Rice announced that he would run for the Montgomery County Council in 2010, activists in the Montgomery County Democratic Party called Miller to ask her to run.
 She initially declined to run, but changed her mind after talking with her husband.
-Miller won election to District 15 of the Maryland House of Delegates, succeeding Rice.
-After Rice resigned to take office in the Montgomery County Council, Miller received support from fellow members of the Montgomery County Democratic Central Committee, who voted to recommend that Governor Martin O'Malley appoint her to finish Rice's term.
-Miller was then appointed to represent District 15 of the Maryland House of Delegates, succeeding Rice.
+Miller won the election to represent District 15 in the Maryland House of Delegates, but assumed office a month early due to Rice's resignation to take office on the Montgomery County Council.
+Miller received support from fellow members of the Montgomery County Democratic Central Committee, who voted to recommend that Governor Martin O'Malley appoint her to finish the last month of Rice's term.
 Miller was the first Indian American woman to be elected to the Maryland Legislature.

 In 2012, Miller served as an at-large delegate to the Democratic National Convention, pledged to President Barack Obama.

 In her first term (2010–2015), Miller served on the Ways and Means Committee and its Revenue, Transportation, and Education Subcommittees.
 In her second term (2015–2019), Miller served on the Appropriations Committee, where served as chair of the Oversight of Personnel Subcommittee, vice chair of the Transportation and Environment Subcommittee, and vice chair of the Capital Budget Subcommittee.